-Each cluster will focus on one word level grammar objective, one sentence level grammar objective and one genre of text.
+Each cluster will focus on one word level grammar intention, one sentence level grammar intention and one genre of text.

-A pre-learning task will be completed before each cluster to ensure the correct starting point for each objective.
+A pre-learning task will be completed before each cluster to ensure the correct starting point for each intention.

-AfL throughout lessons and RAG rated marking (as per the marking policy) will ensure that a child will not progress onto the next objective until they have achieved the current objective.
+AfL throughout lessons and RAG rated marking (as per the marking policy) will ensure that a child will not progress onto the next intention until they have achieved the current intention.
 Impact sessions will be provided as required.

-English homework is completed weekly, this will either have a SPAG or writing based task and will be based on recently learned objectives in school.
+English homework is completed weekly, this will involve a Phonics task in Year 1 and either have a SPAG or writing based task in Year 2, based on recently learned intention in school.

-Opportunities for writing are planned into geography/history/RE and science lessons to provide opportunities for putting previously learned skills into practice and to demonstrate writing for a purpose.
+Opportunities for writing are planned into Geography/History/RE and science lessons to provide opportunities for putting previously learned skills into practice and to demonstrate writing for a purpose.

 Every class has an accessible Rainbow Grammar display and children are encouraged to access rainbow grammar cards independently.
 During each cluster a word bank will be built up with topic specific vocabulary that will broaden the vocabulary of each child, this word bank will be made available to use in all subsequent lessons.
 Year group specific common exception word banks are also available.
-Modelling of these resources by the teacher is also built into writing lessons which ensures all children can access these resources in a purposeful way.
+Modelling of these resources by the teacher is also built into every writing lesson, which ensures all children can access these resources in a purposeful way.